EmuDeck/emudeck.github.io/docs/emulators/steamos/mame.md

 **Note:**

-* `~/.mame` is an invisible folder by default.
+* `~/.mame` is a hidden folder by default.
 In Dolphin (file manager), click the hamburger menu in the top right, click `Show Hidden Files` to see these folders.
 * `MAME [Standalone]` shares its `Emulation/roms/arcade` folder with `Arcade - RetroArch MAME Current`.
 Turning both of these parsers on in Steam ROM Manager will cause duplicates in your App List.

 #### Works With